DicksonTeel/Mercy-Tech-Resources/Sound/Basic Audio Recording/Physics of Sound.md

 - Headroom: the difference between the Normal Operating Level and the level where distortion begins.
 Higher is better
 - Dynamic Range: The difference in dB between the Noise Floor and the point of distortion.

-- Amplitude can be measured in many ways…
+- Amplitude can be measured in many ways… here are 2:
 	- Peak: the absolute peak of the waveform.
-	- RMS/Avg: represents more the way humans judge loudness.
+	- RMS: represents more the way humans judge loudness.

 - Metering
-	- Volume Units: Mechanical needle.
+	- Volume Units (VU): Mechanical needle.
 	- Bar-graph meter: emulates many types

 - The Ear & Perception of Sound (Psychoacoustics)